cherti/remarkable-cli-tooling/README.md

-# resync.py
+# remarkable-tooling

-This is a tool that provides easy direct transfer of documents to a [reMarkable](https://remarkable.com) by commandline over ssh via a USB-connection, no internet required.
+This repository provides a couple of tools that provide easy direct interaction with a [reMarkable paper tablet](https://remarkable.com) via the shell.
+It doesn't require internet, the cloud or a remarkable account, it just works over ssh via a USB-cable connection (or local Wifi, if configured and enabled).

 *This software is not endorsed by reMarkable AS nor are any guarantees provided regarding suitability and correct functionality, use at your own risk.*

-Currently tested with software version 2.9.1.217.
+All scripts are currently tested with software version 2.9.1.217.

+## resync.py

+`resync.py` provides easy direct transfer of documents and folders of documents to a reMarkable.

-## Usage
+### Usage

 Basic usage:

-    repush.py document1.pdf another_document.epub folder_with_documents ...
+    resync.py document1.pdf another_document.epub folder_with_documents ...

 It also provides a number of flags to select the destination folder, to skip already existing files or to overwrite them.
 Files are identified by their visible name and their parent folder, if this is not unambiguously possible, resync.py will error out.